omeka/omeka-s-enduser/docs/modules/mapping.md

   ![Screenshot of the WMS Overlays with empty fields and the US and Territories overlay above the fields.
 A blue arrow points to the overlay](../modules/modulesfiles/Mapping_Page_Overlays2.png)

 ### Timeline
 Timeline adds a timeline display to the left of the map view.
-Note that this feature requires the [NumericDataTypes](../modules/numericdatatypes/) module and at least one item that has a property with a Timestamp or Interval value (applied via the [resource template](../../content/resource-template/)).
+Note that this feature requires the [Numeric Data Types](../modules/numericdatatypes.md) module and at least one item that has a property with a Timestamp or Interval value (applied via the [resource template](../content/resource-template.md)).

-- *Title headline:* displays on the first slide of the timeline (see ["Timeline public view"](../../modules/mapping/#timeline-public-view) below).
+- *Title headline:* displays on the first slide of the timeline (see ["Timeline public view"](#timeline-public-view) below).
 You can use this to name the timeline.
-- *Title text:* appears below the title headline on the first slide of the timeline (see ["Timeline public view"](../../modules/mapping/#timeline-public-view) below).
+- *Title text:* appears below the title headline on the first slide of the timeline (see ["Timeline public view"](#timeline-public-view) below).
 You can use this to provide context or narrative introduction for the timeline.
 - *Fly to:* is a dropdown menu where you can set the zoom level for each point in the timeline on the map.
 Your options are default view, or zoom levels 0-18 (even numbers only).
 The higher the number, the more zoomed in the map will be.
 	- Note that the transition between points is animated, so if you have very distant points the shift between them will involve a significant zoom out and in.
 - *Show contemporaneous events:* sets how two events with the same timestamp or interval are displayed.
 If checked, contemporaneous events will both display in the map when active in the story slider.